Art Students' League of Philadelphia: Protest

-Fifty-five male PAFA students signed a February 15 petition threatening to withdraw from the school if Eakins was not reinstated.
+All fifty-five male PAFA students signed a February 15 petition threatening to withdraw from the school if Eakins was not reinstated.
 The female PAFA students also circulated a petition, that eighteen of the thirty signed.
 That evening, thirty-eight male students, led by George Reynolds, marched to Eakins's studio to show their support.
 Eakins had offered to teach them outside of PAFA, and they proposed forming their own school - The Art Students' League.
 But, "[o]nce the renegades fully understood they would be forgoing an education in the most respected and best outfitted art school in the country for a one-room studio without electricity and plumbing, only sixteen of the fifty-five who had signed the petition made good on their pledge to withdraw from the academy."

 Those sixteen were: Albert W. Baker, Edward W. Boulton (ASL's second president), Charles Bregler, James J. Cinan, Charles Brinton Cox (ASL's first secretary), Eldon R. Crane, Alexander Duncan, Thomas J. Eagan, Charles F. Fewier, J. P. McQuaide, G. H. Merchant, Henry A. Nehmsmann, George Reynolds (ASL's first curator), Rudolph Spiel, James M. Wright, and August Zeller.